-In some BizTalk solutions, we have the need to access some properties that were promoted to the context of the messages in the receive pipelines inside the Orchestrations.
-We can access default native property promotions or custom property promotions by doing the following sample expressions:
+In some BizTalk solutions, we need to access properties promoted to the message context by receive pipelines or adapters and use them inside orchestrations.
+We can access both native and custom promoted properties by using expressions like the following:

 PortName = MyMessage(BTS.ReceivePortName);